MonaQuimbamba/myStandOut/content/posts/fragility.md

 "They went straight for johnnycage's documents.
 Just like we saw in the logs."

 **John**:
-"They encrypted something called 'data.zip'..."
+"They encrypted something called `data.zip`..."

 **Monaquimbamba** :
 "From the `.bash_history` and `auth.log`, we observe that the attacker:"